Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 > SystemSerialNumber: String | "W00000000001"
 > SystemUUID:         String | "00000000-0000-0000-0000-000000000000"
 > ```
->
-> You can apply these values by running `bash scripts/lib/patch-serial.sh` or by re-running the build script.

 ## 🔥 Contributing
 Contributions of any size to this project are always welcome!